hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ```

 This isn't necessary when using Hack syntax in Hack (`<?hh`) files, only when wanting to use Hack syntax in PHP (`<?php`) files, which is unusual.

+## Running Code

+### Why are there sometimes array sorting differences between HHVM and PHP?

+You may have hit the [sorting inconsistency](/hhvm/inconsistencies/arrays-and-foreach#sorting).